 Apart from late spring, this must be the most beautiful time of year.
-Many overheated plants are making a comeback, the wild sages and marigolds re-flowering and bees cruising with new found vigor.
+Many overheated plants are making a comeback; the wild sages and marigolds re-flowering and bees cruising with new found vigour.

-Talking of such things, and this should perhaps be on my Post-materialist blog . . . my granddad always used the 'household waste' on the garden; well rotted of course, but really how sensible, rather than using gallons of water all the time to flush it away into a reed bed somewhere.
-They didn't have a choice then anyway, and there certainly was no kitten-soft, quilted, perfumed bog roll.
-If we could, we would have a composting toilet system, but we are rather stuck with the conventional 'mr crapper style'; it would be one reason why it would be such a great thing to build a house from scratch.
+Talking of such things, and this should perhaps be on my Post-Materialist blog . . . my granddad always used the 'household waste' on the garden; well rotted of course, but really how sensible, rather than using gallons of water all the time to flush it away into a reed bed somewhere.
+They didn't have a choice then anyway, and there certainly wasn't any kitten-soft, quilted, perfumed bog roll.
+If we could, we would have a composting toilet system, but we are rather stuck with the conventional 'mr crapper style' - one of the many reasons why it would be such a great thing to build a house from scratch.